At a Glance

 ✨Understand the Role

 Make sure you have a clear understanding of what a Deputy Manager does, especially in the context of supporting individuals with learning disabilities and autism.
-Familiarise yourself with person-centred support approaches and be ready to discuss how you would implement these in your role.
+Familiarise yourself with person-centred support principles and be ready to discuss how you can apply them.

 ✨Showcase Your Experience

 Prepare examples from your past work that demonstrate your ability to manage teams and support individuals with complex needs.
-Highlight any specific experiences you have had with non-verbal communication or working with diverse groups.
+Highlight any relevant experience you have in similar roles or environments.

 ✨Ask Insightful Questions